 Some events may be reported as an "other serious" event when they do not have their own discrete event on the provincial AEFI report form.
 These are outlined in this section; some of these events have been described above in the serious events section.
-Amongst these events, 113 were for various thrombotic/ thromboembolic conditions.
-These included 25 strokes and one cerebral venous sinus thrombosis without thrombocytopenia (i.e., not a TTS case), 15 myocardial infarctions, 29 pulmonary emboli, 36 deep vein thromboses, and seven superficial vein thromboses.
+Amongst these events, 145 were for various thrombotic/ thromboembolic conditions.
+These included 31 strokes (96.8% of which were hospitalized) and one cerebral venous sinus thrombosis without thrombocytopenia (i.e., not a TTS case), 23 myocardial infarctions (95.6% hospitalized), 39 pulmonary emboli (64.1% hospitalized), 44 deep vein thromboses, and seven superficial vein thromboses.
 None of these events met the TTS criteria as none were associated with new onset thrombocytopenia.
+10,11

 One "other serious" report was received for an individual with capillary leak syndrome with onset five weeks after AstraZeneca vaccine.
 Capillary leak syndrome is a very rare condition associated with the AstraZeneca vaccine.
-By June 2021 only six cases had been identified in Europe following over 78 million doses of AstraZeneca vaccine administered.
-Health Canada has issued an advisory for this condition and its association with AstraZeneca/COVISHIELD vaccines.
-Vaccines.
+By June 2021 only six cases had been identified in Europe following over 78 million doses of AstraZeneca vaccine administered.21 Health Canada has issued an advisory for this condition and its association with AstraZeneca/COVISHIELD vaccines.22